Goal Misgeneralization in Deep Reinforcement Learning: Acknowledgements

-Special thanks to Rohin Shah and Evan Hubinger for their guidance and feedback throughout the course of this project.
-Thanks also to Max Chiswick for assistance adapting the code for training the agents, Adam Gleave for helpful feedback on drafts of this paper, and the organizers of the AI Safety Camp for bringing the authors of this paper together: Remmelt Ellen, Nicholas Goldowsky-Dill, Rebecca Baron, Max Chiswick, and Richard Möhn.
+Special thanks to Rohin Shah and Evan Hubinger for their guidance and feedback throughout the course of this project, and to Rohin for proposing the term \emph{goal misgeneralization}.
+Thanks also to Max Chiswick for assistance adapting the code for training the agents, Adam Gleave, Dan Hendrycks, Edouard Harris, Robert Kirk, and Dmitrii Krasheninnikov for helpful feedback on drafts of this paper, and the organizers of the AI Safety Camp for bringing the authors of this paper together: Remmelt Ellen, Nicholas Goldowsky-Dill, Rebecca Baron, Max Chiswick, and Richard Möhn.

-This work was supported by funding from the AI Safety Camp and from the Machine Intelligence Research Institute.
+This work was supported by funding from the AI Safety Camp and Open Philanthropy.
+Lee Sharkey was supported by the Centre for Effective Altruism Long Term Future Fund and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy–EXC2064/1–390727645.